 The Reality on the ground based on Israeli political-legal framework

-Israel’s control over Palestinians’ education has started in the parts of Mandatory Palestine seized in 1948 and became part of Israel.
-Israel came into being by ethnically cleansing two thirds of the Palestinian population used to live on 80% of Mandatory Palestine.
+Israel’s control over Palestinian education system has started in the parts of Mandatory Palestine seized in 1948 and became part of Israel.
+Israel came into being by ethnically cleansing two thirds of the Palestinian population who used to live on 80% of Mandatory Palestine.
 Within the newly established borders of Israel, only 156, 000 Palestinians managed to stay.
 Becoming a minority after they were the majority on their lands in an overnight, Palestinian citizens of Israel have been enduring different forms of institutionalized violence and discrimination, which has affected education among other aspects of life.

-According to the 1953 State Education Law governing Palestinians’ access to education in 1948 Palestine, the Israeli Ministry of Education (IME) preserves full control to design and determine the goals and contents of their education.
+According to the 1953 State Education Law governing Palestinian access to education in 1948 Palestine, the Israeli Ministry of Education (IME) preserves full control to design and determine the goals and contents of their education.
 As the Government of Israel treats Palestinians there as an ‘Arab’ minority group rather than as part of the larger Palestinian population as a distinct national group, the education system conceals Palestinian identity.
 Instead of allowing Palestinians in 1948 Palestine to learn about their history, literature and culture, the IME gives more attention to Zionist literature and Jewish history.
 This suppresses the advancement of Palestinians’ knowledge about their collective identity, history and national rights.
 Accordingly, Palestinians there feel alienated from the rest of the Palestinian people as they are taught to feel as an inferior minority group to the Jewish colonizers and disconnected to the larger Palestinian people.

 Schools attended by Palestinians in 1948 Palestine are underfunded compared to those serving Israeli Jews.
 This can be seen in the large size of classes, lack of enough classrooms and shortage of infrastructure facilities.
 For instance, the budget for a Palestinian student is 78-88% lower than that allocated to an Israeli Jewish student.
 The poor education environment leads to higher dropouts rates among Palestinian students compared with Israeli Jewish pupils.